OCG Personal Statement

 My sculptured pieces are all individually hand made from stoneware clay, each piece is unique.
 I like to add wood and metal to create a large exciting sculptural piece, I have recently taken up the exciting firing technique of “Raku” which I find can enhance my animal sculptures.

-I am a new member of the Oxfordshire Craft Guild, I regularly exhibit at The Wildlife Arts Society International, where I have won awards and Church Lane Gallery, Banbury.
+I am a full member of the Oxfordshire Craft Guild, The Wildlife Art Society International, where I exhibit regularly and have won awards.
+I also exhibit at the Woodbine Art Gallery, Middleton Cheney and the Dolphin Gallery, Wantage.

-I teach a verity of ceramic workshops at my studio and at Pure Artwork Studio, Adderbury.
+I teach a verity of ceramic workshops at my garden studio in King’s Sutton.
+Oxon.

 I first became interested in ceramics after watching black and white footage of Shoji Hamada and Bernard Leach wood firing a climbing kiln and started making pots at school in Barnes under a Korean potter named Yap then continued making mainly functional stoneware for several years.I have recently returned to ceramics after many years as a photographer.
 Becoming involved with the Oxford Anagama project and having a pot fired in the kiln in Wytham Woods rekindled my passion.
 I live in Cumnor near Oxford, England and work from my studio at home.